enqueuezero/site/hands-on-cloud-native/graphql.md

 GraphQL enables writing schema with a strong type system called GraphQL Schema Definition Language (SDL).

 ### Friendly Tracing on the Backend

+## Challenges

+### Server-side Cache

+Since GraphQL server doesn't know what the query will come next, it's a challenge to maintain server-side cache.
+One of the common pattern is to reserve an `id` field always.

 ## Essential Knowledge